 - Stay connected.
-Even in social distancing times, we need to remain connected (at least emotionally) to those we love.
+Even while we’re social distancing, we need to remain connected (at least emotionally) to those we love.

 - Power in the Pause.
 Start to listen to your body.
 Most of the time, our body knows what we are feeling before “we” know!
-Stop, breath, listen and be gentle with yourself.
+Stop, breathe, listen, and be gentle with yourself.

 Talk to a mental health provider…Virtually!